Head office

 When it comes to finding and selecting keywords for your website, follow these steps tailored to your strategy:

 Before diving into keyword research, gain a deep understanding of your business, its offerings, unique selling points (USPs), and your target audience.
 What problems do your products or services solve?
 Who are your ideal customers?
+Having this knowledge will help you identify the most relevant keywords for your business.

 Start by using Google’s Keyword Planner to gather insights on search volume and traffic estimates for the keywords you’re considering.
 Then, take the knowledge gained from the Keyword Planner and complement it with Google Trends to fill in the gaps.